NMRTeamTBI/MultiNMRFit/doc/tutorials.rst

 Inputs/Outputs
 ================================================================================

-:data_path: path to the folder containing the data
+:data_path: Path to the directory that contain the data
-:data_folder: folder containing the data
+:data_folder: Folder containing your NMR data
-:expno: experiment number(s) of the experiment(s)
+:expno: List of experiments used in the MultiNMRFit analyis
-:procno: processing number.
+:procno: Process number (e.g. procno in Topspin)

+.. note:: **Inputs**:
+        The different fields will for inputs as described above will appear only for data type (**Pseudo2D** & **list of 1Ds**)
+        For **txt data**, the text file must be loaded using the drag-and-drop menu.

 .. note:: **procno**:
         If a list of **expno** is provided the **procno** needs to be same for all the **expnos**.